-- Allows search using free text - There must be a way to send a search phrase to the API so that it can filter the results based on it - Returns a JSON response with a list of results - The response must be JSON so DSW can parse it - There needs to be a JSON list where all the items matching the search query are - · It is possible to construct a link to the selected item - We also need to be able to construct the link to the item from the data we get in the response so we can provide it with the answer
+- · Allows search using free text - There must be a way to send a search phrase to the API so that it can filter the results based on it - Returns a JSON response with a list of results - The response must be JSON so DSW can parse it

-Fig. 77: How integration question connected to, for example, FAIRsharing API works.
+Fig. 78: How integration question connected to, for example, FAIRsharing API works.